Dan Hanger – Local News Anchor Shares his Duluth Story

 Home

-Despite growing up in Chicago, with everything the big city life has to offer, Hanger has planted roots in the Twin Ports.
+Despite growing up in Chicago, with everything the big city life offers, Hanger has planted roots in the Twin Ports.